rhysd/gofmtrlx/README.md

 Actually, Go's parser can parse this without bad AST node.
 So gofmt can format the code with fixing syntax error.

 gofmtrlx ignores syntax error if there is no bad node in AST.
+In above code, gofmtrlx can fill up trailing comma on formatting it.

 ## Installation and usage